About Bullying Claims

 Strict Time Limits When Suing for Bullying

-There are strict limits when suing for bullying, and missing your deadline typically results in your being excluded from receiving a lump sum compensation payout.
-Additionally, taking action immediately frequently yields stronger results, especially if you already have a medical condition that worsens due to unfavourable behaviour.
+There are strict time limits when suing for bullying, and missing your deadline typically results in you being excluded from receiving a lump-sum compensation payout.
 There are differing time frames depending on the type of legal action, for example:

 - Common law claims: You can commence legal action for bullying compensation up to three years from the date of the injury.